-I know I shouldn’t use this as an excuse, but most of the tourist souvenir shops lined up around the King’s Charles Route from the main Old Town Square to Charles Bridge are owned by rich foreign (mainly Russian) business owners, not by Czech people.
+I know I shouldn’t use this as an excuse, but most of the tourist souvenir shops lined up around the King’s Charles Route from the main Old Town Square to the historic Charles Bridge are owned by rich foreign (mainly Russian) business owners, not by Czech people.

 But now, let me share with you my top tips on how to avoid falling into tourist traps in Prague.

-Take public transport instead of a taxi if you are not in a hurry or want to save a considerable amount of money.
-If you want to use a taxi, check out Uber which operates in Prague and unlike a normal street taxi will tell you exactly how much your journey is going to be before you get into the car.
+Take Prague public transport instead of a taxi if you are not in a hurry or want to save a considerable amount of money.
+If you want to use a taxi, check out Uber, Bolt or Liftago which operates in Prague and unlike a normal street taxi will tell you exactly how much your journey is going to be before you get into the car.

-Souvenirs on King’s Route from Old Town Square to Prague Charles Bridge
+Buying souvenirs on King’s Route from Old Town Square to Prague Charles Bridge

 Although the route is surrounded by shops, you’ll be surprised at how little choice there is.
 Most of the shops look the same and have the same souvenirs.
 Not all of them are traditional or even Czech or made in the Czech Republic by Czech people.

-Restaurants in the centre of Prague
+Eating at restaurants in the centre of Prague

 O.K here is the thing… If you want to have dinner at the Old Town Square, by all means, do it!
 But be prepared you’ll pay through the nose for it.
 And it might not even be the best meal you’ll ever eat in Prague.
 Walk away few streets towards Namesti Republiky and pick any restaurant there and you’ll probably half your bill!